Liquefied natural gas: Security concerns

 On 8 May 2018, the United States withdrew from the Joint Comprehensive Plan of Action with Iran, reinstating Iran sanctions against their nuclear program.
 In response, Iran threatened to close off the Strait of Hormuz to international shipping.
 The Strait of Hormuz is a strategic route through which a third of the world's LNG passes from Middle East producers.

+In January 2024, Qatar halted tankers of liquefied natural gas through the strait of Bab-el-Mandeb after US-led airstrikes on Houthi targets in Yemen increased risks in the strait.
+The LNG tankers were forced to sail around Africa via the Cape of Good Hope to avoid the war zone.